rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

 3. Click **Delete**.

 4. Confirm on the build deletion message.
+The build is deleted from the rapyuta.io platform.

 ## Cloning a Build